SuhailAhmed2627/g-nft/README.md

 Pls use an internet connection as fonts are cdn based, so you wont have to reduce marks for incorrect fonts smh.

+We understand y'all can still goof up after all these instructions so here's a live deploy 🙄🙄: https://nervous-wright-a4dbcc.netlify.app

 Made with ❤️ by Mahmoud and Nikesh